Dr Graham Lyons

 My background has formed my focus on applied research which can benefit producers and consumers in a timely manner.
 In order to overcome widespread nutrient/micronutrient deficiencies, it is necessary to move beyond production of food crops with yield as the sole focus, toward a "food system" paradigm based on sustainable provision of nutritious food to optimise human and animal health.

-From 2006-2010 I managed the HarvestPlus Food Systems program (funded by the World Bank, USAID and the Bill & Melinda Gates Foundation).
-This program included the following projects:
+From 2006-2010 I managed the HarvestPlus Food Systems program, which included the following projects:

 *Agronomic biofortification, soil fertility and crop variety trials in a micronutrient-deficient region of Shaanxi province, Central China.